tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 ![](https://main.qcloudimg.com/raw/2c2afd943a9f6a6d03f55c00e62da8b5.png)

 ## Step 2: Configuring a CLB Listener
 The CLB listener is used for forwarding through a specified protocol and port.
-This document demonstrates how to configure a CLB instance to forward client HTTP requests as an example.
+This document demonstrates how to configure a CLB instance to forward client HTTP requests.
 ### Configure the HTTP listening protocol and port
 When a client initiates a request, the CLB instance will receive the request according to the listening frontend protocol and port, and forward the request to the real server.
 1. Log in to the [CLB console](https://console.cloud.tencent.com/clb/index?rid=1&type=2%2C3).
 2. On the **Instance Management** page, click **Configure Listener** under the Operation column of the target CLB instance.
 3. Select the **Listener Management** tab, click the **Create** button in the **HTTP/HTTPS Listener** section.
 ![](https://main.qcloudimg.com/raw/f8ab76b69f8a0cfdd5b4332c8b80b1f2.png)
-4. In the **Configure Listener** window, please configure the following items and click **Submit**.
+4. In the **Create Listener** window, please configure the following items and click **Submit**.
   - Listener name.
   - Listen protocol port (e.g., `HTTP:80`).